google/play-work/README.md

 A repository to provide tools and examples for EMMs integrating with Google Play as part of [Android for Work](https://www.google.com/work/android/).

-- pub-sub-notifications
+- `pub-sub-notifications` - a sample for subscribing to EMM Push Notifications.

-  A sample for subscribing to EMM Push Notifications.
+More samples / tools to follow.